Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Forward modeling a synthetic population

 Of the sources that pass all quality cuts, $\sim90\,\%$ have intrinsic UV excess.
 The other $\sim10\,\%$ do not have intrinsic UV excess despite being true stripped-star binaries, and are only selected because crowding or overcorrected extinction result in overestimated UV fluxes.

 We run the full simulation several times to assess the impact of shot noise due to e.g., the precise locations where we inject the simulated sources.
 We Monte Carlo sample a new underlying population of stripped stars for each run and assign spatial coordinates and distances for each source by drawing randomly from the respective probability distributions.
 The results are summarized in Appendix \ref{apdx: multiple runs}.
+For the remainder of the paper, we report the population statistics (e.g., number of stripped stars, detection rates) using the mean and standard deviation from the three iterations of the forward model.